lambdaworks/zio-elasticsearch/docs/overview/queries/elastic_query_match_phrase.md

 title: "Match Phrase Query"
 ---

-The Match phrase query analyzes the text and creates a `phrase` query out of the analyzed text.
+The `MatchPhrase` query analyzes the text and creates a `phrase` query out of the analyzed text.

 In order to use the `MatchPhrase` query import the following:
 ```scala